XLB: A differentiable massively parallel lattice Boltzmann library in Python: Performance

 Weak scaling is illustrated in Figure~\ref{fig:weak_scaling}.
 Domain sizes for each data point are indicated through annotations.
 We note that due to the sharding configuration, domain sizes must be evenly divisible among the GPUs.
 Therefore, when needed, we round up each domain size to the nearest multiple of the number of GPUs in use.
 The data reveals excellent scaling efficiency, exceeding 95\% efficiency retention when using 8 GPUs.

 Strong scaling performance is shown in Figure~\ref{fig:strong_scaling}.
 For this test, the problem size remains fixed at dimensions of $512 \times 512 \times 512$ while the number of GPUs is increased.
 Similar to the weak scaling tests, the strong scaling results also indicate remarkable efficiency, with close to 90\% efficiency using 8 GPUs.
+We acknowledge that these multi-GPU scaling results might be accentuated due to the relatively low single-GPU performance of our JAX implementation.

-\subsection{Distributed Scaling}
+\subsection{Distributed scaling}

 We evaluate the distributed weak scaling abilities of XLB on a cluster of NVIDIA's DGX A100 (80GB) nodes each with 8 GPUs.
 The scaling test extends up to 64 nodes, equivalent to a total of 512 GPUs, with test configurations maintained consistently as elaborated in preceding sections.
 MPI can be employed to run each individual JAX process on a separate node.
 To initiate JAX processes, the \texttt{jax.distributed.initialize} function must be called at the beginning of each process.
 Aside from these changes, no other modification is necessary to enable running XLB on distributed systems.